 Providing useful content through those channels that makes it past a plethora of other information (queue content marketing, more on that later)

 We spoke to a physician panel comprised of diverse specialties to get their perspectives on how their days have changed and the implications for how receptive they might be to industry messages.
-We gathered their thoughts on five topics below, identified themes, and provided seven takeaways that can apply to pharma, biotech, or medical device companies.
+We gathered their thoughts on five topics below, identified themes, and provided eight takeaways that can apply to pharma, biotech, or medical device companies.

 - How their patient interactions have changed